Learn how to find and use long-tail keywords to grow your website traffic from the search engines with these detailed tactics using several SEO tools.

 You learned about the benefits of long-tail search, how to find these opportunities and use them on your web pages.

-There’s no shame in having a page or content that isn’t ranking well; if it ain’t working, fix it.
+There’s no shame in having a page or content that isn’t ranking well; fix it if it isn’t working.